dsfinn/roboversion/README.md

 Git repository state and construct a corresponding PEP440-compliant version.

 Base releases are expected to be tagged as PEP440-compliant version strings.
-If no version tags exist, the default release will be generated from the date.
+If no version tags exist, the base version will be treated as `0.0.0`, and the resulting development version will be targeting release `0.0.1`.

 If prerelease branches are specified (e.g. alpha, beta, release candidate) the output version will reflect this information based on the closest ancestor